 The name "Piña Soul" was inspired by the Flor de Piña dance that takes place in Oaxaca and is showcased during the Guelaguetza—a dancing festival that takes place in Oaxaca to honor our ancestors and spiritual beings.
 It is performed by Indigenous womxn from Oaxaca, but it was a dance primarily created by the Chinanteca and Mazateca Indigenous womxn.
 The dance showcases the beauty and strength of our Indigenous womxn.
 The dance is known for the elevated posture the dancers follow (that helps them hold a pineapple on their right shoulder), embroidered huipiles they wear (that are passed down through families), and the permanent smile that remains on their faces throughout the dance.
 The Flor de Piña dance also embodies the matriarchal societies that most Oaxacan Indigenous communities have followed pre- & post-colonization.
 It is primarily performed by our Indigenous womxn or muxes.

 Our founder's way of life—as a conservationist and artisan—inspired us to continue a legacy of sustainable jewelry & accessories that promote and uplift Indigenous communities.
 Our products promote sustainable materials that represent our hybrid business motto of "Artisans for Conservation."
-Because we believe that frontline communities should be aided in any way possible (whether in small or big way), especially as climate change continues to exacerbate their way of life, 20% of all of our profits are invested into our Eco-Warrior Community Grants.
+Because we believe that frontline communities should be aided in any way possible (whether in small or big way), especially as climate change continues to exacerbate their way of life, 20% of all of our profits are invested into our Eco-Warrior Community Micro-Grants.